couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

 It's entirely up to you to decide what approach fits best to your temper and or projects.

 ##Step 5 - Done
-This is the Travel sample in it's entirety, nothing needs to be updated or changed.
+This is the Travel sample app in it's entirety, nothing needs to be updated or changed.

 You can find the final version here:

 [Step 5/branch 5](https://github.com/couchbaselabs/try-cb-dotnet/tree/tutorial-part-5)